Sue: I like this one already. We’re on location and it’s got a Land Rover in it.

-When Stevens’ Monster Beat headphones are brought out again, Sue becomes even more convinced that she is watching a sequel to The Invasion.
+When Stevens’ Monster Beat headphones are wheeled out again, Sue becomes even more convinced she’s watching a sequel to The Invasion.

-Sue: Hang on, are the Cybermen involved in this?
-Those headphones look very Cyberman-y to me.
+Sue: Are the Cybermen involved in this?
+Those headphones look very Cybermany to me.

-Fell, an employee of Global Chemicals, begins to resist his conditioning, so he is programmed for self-destruction instead.
+When another Global Chemicals employee tries to resist his conditioning, he’s programmed for self-destruction instead.

 Sue: Suicide on children’s television.
 Nice.

 Me: This is so grim, even the villain isn’t sure about what he’s just done.